 My typical patient is a 50-something guy (although I also see women and people ranging from those in their early 20s to those in their early 100s) who asks one of the following questions:

-1. Unfortunately, I was not as conscientious about heart health in my 20s and 30s, and now I have some pretty serious arterial blockages.
+- Unfortunately, I was not as conscientious about heart health in my 20s and 30s, and now I have some pretty severe arterial blockages.
 What can I do before these get me?

-2. There is a big history of heart disease in my family.
-What can I do to make sure my bad genes do not get to me?
+- There is an extensive history of heart disease in my family.
+How can I ensure my bad genes do not get to me?

-That answer is easy: The data are very solid that diet and other lifestyle choices like physical activity (as in cardiac rehab), stress management, avoiding tobacco (that includes secondhand smoke), and even flu shots (they decrease inflammation) add to optimal drug management to decrease heart attack and cardiac death rates after a first heart attack, and in preventing arterial aging.
+That answer is easy: The data are excellent that diet and other lifestyle choices like physical activity (as in cardiac rehab), stress management, avoiding tobacco (that includes secondhand smoke), and even flu shots (they decrease inflammation) add to optimal drug management to reduce heart attack and cardiac death rates after a first heart attack, and in preventing arterial aging.

-Recently, an international study indicated that those individuals (more than 31,000 men and women of average age 66, in this study) who chose whole grains, fruits, veggies, nuts, and fish over meat, eggs, and simple carbs had a 35 percent reduction in cardiac death rates during a 5-year time period.
+Recently, an international study indicated that those individuals (more than 31,000 men and women of average age 66 in this study) who chose whole grains, fruits, veggies, nuts, and fish over meat, eggs, and simple carbs had a 35 percent reduction in cardiac death rates during 5 years.
 That is a 35 percent reduction in addition to the decrease from surgery and optimal medical management.

 Because four factors control more than 50 percent of heart disease, we’ll start with these lifestyle changes that can drastically reduce your risk for heart problems.